I-had-a-bad-idea/PV/README.md

 ---

 Thanks for reading!
-Now go hoard some passwords like a dragon.
+Now go hoard some passwords.